 Sauces thicken when they’re not consistently on heat.
 To fix this, put the sauce in the microwave for 30 seconds before serving.

 Sugar is most likely the culprit.
 When you put the sugar in, don’t spread the sugar all over the sides of the pan.
 If things start to clump, keep stirring then and you’ll notice the clumps start to melt and everything starts to turn an amber color.

 Pumpkin Caramel Sauce

-- 4 tablespoons unsalted butter, sliced into tablespoons
+- 4 tablespoons (57g) unsalted butter sliced into tablespoons

 - 1 teaspoon vanilla extract

-- Pinch salt, optional (or up to 1 teaspoon if you want a “salted” pumpkin caramel)
+- ¼ teaspoon salt (or up to 1 teaspoon if you want a “salted” pumpkin caramel)

 - Note: making caramel is something that needs your undivided attention.
 Make sure you have all your ingredients gathered before starting and that you are not distracted.
 Leaving the caramel alone at any point can cause it to burn.
 Read the entire recipe before continuing.

 - Place sugar in a heavy-bottomed medium sauce pot.
 Make sure the sides of the pot come up a little bit (that it’s not a shallow pan) because it will boil up when you add the cream later.